Kbaio/disenoCaso2/ServerlessFramework/README.md

     Cause: All middleware were treated equally, without distinction between optional and required

     Fix: Authentication middleware was always inserted first in the chain and executed before others.
 If it throws, the chain is stopped, enforcing its required status.

+for more details on commits of the project, check this [repository](https://github.com/FabriBott/Serverless-TypeScript-Project.git)